 Let's take a closer look at each of them.

-Skool is a community and course building platform founded by Sam Ovens and designed to help educators and entrepreneurs monetize their audiences.
 The platform has enjoyed a meteoric rise since launching in 2019 and exiting limited beta in 2022, and it’s established a niche for itself among content creators looking for growth and gamification.

 Whop, meanwhile, is an all-in-one platform for entrepreneurs and creators that offers complete flexibility and all of the support required to make it big in the world of digital products.
-Courses and communities are very much part of Whop’s core offering, and creators can take advantage of the platform’s course builder to offer top-tier education to their audiences.

-Platform Ease of Use
+Platform ease of use

-Both Skool and Whop are well-known for being easy to use, and the onboarding process is very much a part of that.
 Getting set up on Skool starts off with creating an account and being invited to set up your community, which is just a matter of signing up with an existing email address.

 However, you’ll be prompted immediately afterward to enter your payment details.
 Skool won’t charge you right away since there’s a 14-day free trial in place, but this is still not a screen you’ll really want to go past unless you’re a hundred percent sure you want to sign up for Skool over the long term since it means handing your card details over to them.